 When you’re starting a small business, you already know that you’ll need finances to facilitate the first stages of growth.
-Getting business credit cards helps you to establish a good business credit that can open paths for loans.
+Getting business credit cards such as a SoFi credit card, helps you to establish a good business credit that can open paths for loans.
 Business credit cards make loan applications and any financial aids easy to get.

 According to a survey, up to 46% of small business owners use business credit cards, and 7% of those who don’t have the cards plan on getting them in the coming year.
 Those businesses benefit from generous spending limits, low-interest rates, and significant rewards programs.

 A business credit card offers you an opportunity to grow your business’s financial history.
 You find an easy time keeping business finances separate from personal, thus mitigating cash flow issues.